ronymesquita/flutter-and-keycloak/README.md

 # Flutter with Keycloak

-The key idea is connect Flutter on Android and iOS with [Keycloak](https://www.keycloak.org/).
+The key idea is authenticate with [Keycloak](https://www.keycloak.org/) using Flutter on Android and iOS.

 ## Keycloak Configuration

-Keycloak can be installed in different manner, the example below demonstrates the use with [Docker](https://www.docker.com/) for test.
+Keycloak can be installed in different manners, the example demonstrates the installation with [Docker](https://www.docker.com/).
+This is not production ready.

 To work properly, the authentication needs a server that makes the redirection.
 Here, [OAuth2 Proxy]([Menu](https://oauth2-proxy.github.io/oauth2-proxy/)) is used to do it.